Server-Side Tracking

 Maximize Event Match Quality

-Monitor for Data Quality Issues
+Monitor Data Quality

-Set up alerts for failed API requests, low Event Match Quality scores, and conversion discrepancies between your server logs and platform reporting.
+Set up alerts for failed API requests, low Event Match Quality scores, and conversion discrepancies between your logs and platform reporting.

-Keep APIs Updated
+Keep APIs Current

-Test Before Scaling
+Test Before Launch

 Getting Started with Server-Side Tracking